Bali travel guide, a 3-week itinerary

 Best time to visit Bali

 Bali’s absolutely best time to visit runs from May until July.
 However, if you are a surfer you might want to pick another season.
-May to October
+May to October is known as the best season to surf around Bali.

 Costs of food in Bali

 The price of food in Bali is different per city and kind of meal.
-Eat very local food in a not too fancy-looking place and you will pay $1.50 for a full plate of delicious food.
+Eat very local food in a not-too-fancy-looking place, and you will pay $1.50 for a full plate of delicious food.
 When eating across the road at this great-looking and tasting vegan place, you probably will pay somewhere from $5 – $8 per meal.